flatplate/code-indexer/README.md

 ## Disclaimer

 This readme is created by an LLM and I didn't check it so might have a lot of hallucinations.

+Also this project is only at testing stage, was written in one afternoon mostly by an LLM.